-Head to the couch with more wine and heaping spoonful of risotto in bowls, then switch the telly over from the news to whatever channel it is that they're showing the new David Attenborough doco on, because they're saying new cases are popping up in the States and Britain and fuck, it's just so depressing.
+Head to the couch with more wine and heaping spoonful of risotto in bowls, then switch the telly over from the news to whatever channel it is that they're showing the new David Attenborough doco on, because they're saying new cases are popping up all over and fuck, it's just so depressing.
 Season with freshly cracked pepper and let cool before eating.

 1 teaspoon crushed garlic

 Oregano, red pepper flakes, salt and pepper to taste